 - (Graduate) Master of Environmental Management with Environment concentrations in Coastal and Marine Systems, Ecotoxicology and Environmental Health, Energy and Environment and Terrestrial and Freshwater Environments as well as Management concentrations in Business and Environment, Community Engagement and Environmental Justice, Environmental Analytics and Modeling and Environmental Economics and Policy

-- (Graduate) Masters of Engineering with Concentrations in Environmental Engineering and Risk Engineering
+- (Graduate) Masters of Engineering with Concentrations in Environmental Engineering, Risk Engineering, and (starting in 2024-2025) Climate & Sustainability Engineering

 - (Graduate) Master of Public Policy, Environment & Energy Policy